UXARRAY/uxarray/docs/getting-started/quick-install.rst

 Quick Installation
 ##################

-This quick installation guide is meant to provide a quick guide to get up and running with UXarray.
+This quick installation guide is meant to provide a quick help to get up and running with UXarray.
 For a more detailed guide, check out our Installation section.

 Required Dependencies
 #####################